-Robert D. Pedersen has served as our executive vice president responsible for worldwide sales and marketing related activities and operations since January 2006.
-Mr. Pedersen was senior vice president of our leasing group from 1999 to 2005.
+Robert D. Pedersen was appointed President and Chief Executive Officer of Textainer Equipment Management Limited, our management company, in October 2011.
+Mr. Pedersen served as our Executive Vice President responsible for worldwide sales and marketing related activities and operations since January 2006.
+Mr. Pedersen was Senior Vice President of our leasing group from 1999 to 2005.
 From 1991 to 1999, Mr. Pedersen held several positions within our company, and from 1978 through 1991, he worked in various capacities for Klinge Cool, a manufacturer of refrigerated container cooling units, XTRA, a container lessor, and Maersk Line, a container shipping line.
 Mr. Pedersen is a graduate of the A.P.
 Moller Shipping and Transportation Program and the Merkonom Business School in Copenhagen, where he majored in Company Organization.